mSvcBench/muBench/Docs/Manual.md

 }
 ```

 In this example, the µBench application is made by four services: *s0*, *s1*, *s2*, and *sdb1* (that mimics a database).
-The internal-service of s0 is the function  *compute_pi* with parameters `range_complexity` (uniform random interval of the number of pigreco digits to generate; the higher this number the higher the CPU stress) and `mean_response_size` (average value of an expneg distribution used to generate the number of bytes to return to the caller).
+The internal-service of s0 is the function *compute_pi* with parameters `range_complexity` (uniform random interval of the number of pi digits to generate; the higher this number the higher the CPU stress) and `mean_response_size` (average value of an expneg distribution used to generate the number of bytes to return to the caller).

 The external-services called by s0 are organized into two *external-service-groups* described by JSON objects contained in an array.
 The first group contains only the external-service *s1*.
 The second group contains only the external-service *sdb1*.
 External-services belonging to the same group are called sequentially, while those in different groups are called in parallel.
 Specifically, upon receiving a request, a different per-group thread is executed for each external-service-group.
 Each per-group thread randomly selects a number of `seq_len` external-services in its group and invokes them (e.g., an HTTP call) sequentially, according to a given calling `probability`.
 If `seq_len` is greater than the size of the external-services-group, the involvement of the external-services of the group is controlled exclusively by the calling probabilities.

 In the considered example, the service *s0* surely calls *s1* because seq_len is greater than the size of the external-service-group and probability of s1 = 1, and for the same reason it surely calls *sdb1* in parallel, because *s1* and *sdb1* belong to different external-service-groups of *s0*.
 Consequently, *s1* surely calls *s2* and *s2* surely calls *sdb1*.

-This way of involving microservices per request is called *stochastic-driven*. µBench also offers a *trace-driven* approach, see [Benchmark Strategies](#benchmarks-strategies).
+This way of involving microservices per request is called *stochastic-driven*. µBench also offers a *trace-driven* approach, see [Benchmark Strategies](#benchmark-strategies).

 Additional information includes the number of parallel processes (`workers`) and `threads` per process used by the service-cell to serve client requests, the `request_method` it uses to call other services (can be `gRPC` or `rest`, and, currently, must be equal for all), optional specification of CPU and memory resources needed by service-cell containers, namely `cpu-requests`, `cpu-limits`, `memory-requests`, `memory-limits` (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)), the number of `replicas` of the related POD, the `pod_antiaffinity` (true, false) property to enforce pods spreading on different nodes.

 ---

-## Internal-Service functions
+## Internal-Service Functions

 An internal-service is a function that users can define as a Python function.
-The Docker image of the service-cell provides a default function named `compute_pi` that computes a configurable number of decimals of pigreco to keep the CPU busy.
+The Docker image of the service-cell provides a default function named `compute_pi` that computes a configurable number of decimals of pi to keep the CPU busy.
-To stress other aspects (e.g. memory, storage, etc.), the user can develop his *custom functions* and save them into the subfolder `CustomFunctions`.
+To stress other aspects (e.g., memory, storage, etc.), the user can develop his *custom functions* and save them into the subfolder `CustomFunctions`.
 In this way, µBench supports the continuous integration of new benchmark functions without the need to change the remaining code.

-### How to write your own custom function <!-- omit in toc -->
+### How to Write Your Own Custom Function

 As **input**, your function receives a dictionary with the parameters specified in the `workmodel.json` file.

 As **output**, your function must return a string used as the body for the response given back by a service.

-> Note1: each custom function must have a **unique name**, otherwise conflicts will occur.
+> Note1: Each custom function must have a **unique name**, otherwise conflicts will occur.
 Also, you can specify more than one custom function inside the same Python file.
 > Note2: The Python libraries (imports) needed for the custom function must be included in the service-cell container.
-If necessary edit the `requirement.txt` file of `ServiceCell` and rebuild the container.
+If necessary, edit the `requirement.txt` file of `ServiceCell` and rebuild the container.
 Then, push it to your own repository, and use this new image in `Configs/K8sParameters.json`.

 ```python
 def custom_function(params):

     ## your code here

     ## the response of the function must be a string